 Life of a castle lady

-Adult life for a knight’s wife probably began in her late teen years; her husband could be anywhere from 21 to 35, depending on how soon land and affluence had come to him.
+Adult life for a knight’s wife probably began in her middle to late teen years; her husband could be anywhere from 21 to 35, depending on how soon land and affluence had come to him.
+Upper class girls were sometimes married at younger ages, but it was less important to do this if their status was well below royalty.

 Traditionally, the lady of a manor or castle oversaw the household’s domestic affairs.
 She was expected to inspect the bakery and brewery and consult with the cook.
 She kept the keys.
 In the early medieval period, she literally kept all of the household’s keys and gave all orders, often participating in work with her hands.
 Early medieval ladies were spinners, weavers, seamstresses, brewers and herbalists.
 Later, as household size grew and staff multiplied, the lady could be less connected to the real work.